 Check out these guides to make a more powerful druid:

 Okay, hear me out; dwarves make pretty decent rangers if it comes down.
 If you choose the hill subclass, it is a pretty decent team member, in my opinion, for most parties.
 However, suppose you are a DM looking for a surprisingly strong but very unconventional pick for an NPC mercenary or adversary.
 In that case, a dwarven ranger might be just what you need.

 The Hill subclass gets a +1 for WIS and has +2 CON and Darkvision.
 Those are all pretty handy as a ranger.
 Admittedly, it isn’t optimal, but picking a ranger is much more potent than you would expect.
 A mountain dwarf also makes a decent ranger, as long as you have him be melee based.

-We are finishing off our list with the Wizard class.
+We are finishing off our list of good options with the Wizard class.
 These magic casters can always use a little more hit points to survive getting hit.
 However, Dwarves don’t get you extra INT points.
 So that is a very hard hit to your character optimization.
 While you can get a +1 in WIS if you pick hill, that isn’t that useful.

 A wizard class is pretty good for a mountain dwarf.
 Unfortunately, you don’t get an INT, and STR isn’t all that useful for a Wizard.
 However, you get light and medium armor proficiency, making you just a little bit more as a spellcaster.

 We just had to include the worst class you can go with if you are a dwarf.
 The bard is worse than the Artificer, Warlock, Sorcerer, etc. There isn’t anything positive to say about the bard class for this race.
 You won’t be able to fight at the front, the stats you get are bad for the supporting roles, and WIS is as good as useless.
 You can play as a Valor or Swords bard at most, but that won’t be any good.